Akash-Rai-27/JavaScript-practice-2024/11_Objects_OPPS/notes.md

 - resuseability

 ### parts of OOP
-- object literals
+- object literals --means object

 - Constructor function
 - Prototypes
+- Classes
 - Instances (new, this)

 ### 4 Pillars
-- Abstraction
+- Abstraction --> hiding details
-- Encapsulation
+- Encapsulation --> wrap up data,
-- Inheritance
+- Inheritance -->
-- Polymorphism
+- Polymorphism --> many forms

+use chatgpt for this 4 pillar

+## Prototype

+- js default behavior is proto-typle behavior
+- access upper layer and upper layer (never give up) --> till it gets the null value

+- new, this, classes, prototype inheritance, inheritance ---> all this is because of prototype